NSHipster/articles/2013-03-11-uiappearance.md

 description: "UIAppearance allows the appearance of views and controls to be consistently defined across the entire application."
 ---

 Style vs. Substance.
 Message vs. Medium.
 Rhetoric vs. Dialectic.

 Is beauty merely skin deep, or is it somehow informed by deeper truths?
 What does it mean for something to possess good design?
 Are aesthetic judgments relative, or absolute?

-These are deep questions that have been pondered by philosophers, artists, and makers alike for millenia.
+These are deep questions that have been pondered by philosophers, artists, and makers alike for millennia.

 And while we all continue our search for beauty and understanding in the universe, the app marketplace has been rather clear on this subject: